- CBD Oil for Alzheimer’s – Could It Help?

 - Block microglia activation and the release of toxic chemicals.

-To date, researchers have found that CBD for Alzheimer’s can do all of the above.
+To date, researchers have found that CBD for Alzheimer’s may do all of the above.
 The issue is that most studies involve rodents.
 In the lab, scientists can alter the DNA of mice, so they develop the features of Alzheimer’s.
 In specific tests, CBD helped reduce symptoms when administered in the early stages of the disease.
 The results are consistent with the cannabinoid’s anti-inflammatory potential.

 There are possibly CBD oil benefits for Alzheimer’s patients.
 The next step is to figure out the right CBD dosage for Alzheimer’s.
 There is no predetermined dose as of yet.
-The best tactic is, to begin with a small dose, and increase as needed.
+The best tactic is, to begin with a small dose and increase as needed.

 CBD could help Alzheimer’s due to its interactions with the body’s endocannabinoid system (ECS).
 More pertinently, the cannabinoid’s effect on cannabinoid receptors (CB1 and CB2).
 CBD has a weak impact on CB2 receptors, known to decrease the inflammatory response.
 Cannabidiol also prevents the breakdown of 2-AG, one of the body’s most prevalent endogenous cannabinoids.
 By increasing 2-AG levels, CBD further activates the CB2 receptors.